 Below are some of the best banks currently offering the highest no-penalty CD rates.

-All rate quotes and terms are as of September 23rd and are subject to change.
+All rate quotes and terms are accurate as of the publishing date but are subject to change, so confirm on the bank’s website.

-Ponce Bank, Patriot Bank, and Sallie Mae offer these high rates through the SaveBetter platform.
-With SaveBetter, you open an account with SaveBetter and get the higher rate through them.
-Your account is managed through SaveBetter but the funds are still at the bank and get FDIC insurance.
-You don’t get an account number at the bank though, it’s all grouped together with other SaveBetter customers, but it’s still insured and protected.
+Western Alliance Bank, BlueFCU, First Mid Bank & Trust, mph.bank, Ponce Bank, and Sallie Mae offer these high rates through the Raisin platform (formerly known as SaveBetter).
+With Raisin, you open an account with Raisin and get the higher rate through them.
+Your account is managed through Raisin but the funds are still at the bank and get FDIC insurance.
+You don’t get an account number at the bank though, it’s all grouped together with other Raisin customers, but it’s still insured and protected.
 The benefit is that you get higher rates and can easily move it between partner banks to get even higher rates.
-SaveBetter negotiates these higher rates because they can get deposits for the bank much cheaper than their own marketing efforts.
+Raisin negotiates these higher rates because they can get deposits for the bank much cheaper than their own marketing efforts.

 New York City-based Ponce Bank began operating in 1960.
 As a Community Development Financial Institution (CDFI), the Bank works as an investor in the future of underserved and under-banked communities.
 But they make their savings products available to consumers nationwide.